23 December 2021

 5th studio album from Mellemblond aka Kristoffer Munck Mortensen as follow-up to Guldlokzonen (May 2018), is like that issued on the small independent label Møs Møs located in Copenhagen.

-This new album is exclusively acoustic tracks - of which five of eleven are Kristoffer Munck Mortensen's own reinterpretations of older songs, while the other six are new.
-I imagine the songs have been given another present life through live versions and via the restrictive (long) quarantine period that was still a reality in connection with the release.
+This new album is exclusively acoustic tracks - of which five of eleven are Kristoffer Munck Mortensen's own reinterpretations of older songs, while the other six are new compositions.
+I imagine the 'old' songs have been given another present life through live versions and via the restrictive (long) quarantine period that was still a reality in relation with the release.
 The track "Vildrede" is a duet, also released as a single, credited Mellemblond and Kira Skov.
 In addition to Munck Mortensen (and Kira Skov on track #2), only other musician participating here is the experienced jazz bassist Nils Davidsen, who is also credited on cello.

 Solregn is downright excellent in places.
 Heartfelt and sensual.
 This is music with great depth.